 23. We agree and undertake to be jointly and severally liable for all the obligations of the Concessionaire under the PPA till occurrence of Financial Close in accordance with the PPA.$

-In witness thereof, I/ we submit this application under and in accordance with the terms of the RFQ document.
+In witness thereof, I/ we submit this Application under and in accordance with the terms of the RFQ document.

 Yours faithfully,